 Read a sample test source (i.e. "Family Camping") and respond to the related test questions to determine the candidate's ability to read unfamiliar text (with a readability of Grade 8) on a general subject.

-Write a well-constructed opinion to help you determine the candidate's ability to construct a paragraph, a foundation needed to further develop more complex persuasive writing abilities.
+Write a five to seven sentence paragraph expressing an opinion and integrating some evidence to help you determine if the candidate is ready to develop more complex persuasive writing abilities.

 Complete most of the no calculator math questions to determine if a candidate has confidently mastered adding, subtracting, multiplying and dividing whole numbers, fractions, decimals and percentages.